anntexx/kuksa.hardware/sw_doc/configure_raspberryos.md

 To be able to make use of all hardware on CANOPi you need to configure your Linux distirbution accordingly.

-This guide assumes you are using a current (as of 2022) Raspberry Pi OS version based on Debian Buster.
+This guide assumes you are using a current (as of 2022) Raspberry Pi OS version based on Debian Bullseye (64-bit).

 The instructions should work on other distirbutions that also follow the Raspberry OS boot procedure provding a similarly recent kernel.